Elvira-94/natural-clean/README.md

 * [Favicon](https://favicon.io/) - to create the favicon.
 * [WCAG](https://chrome.google.com/webstore/detail/wcag-color-contrast-check/plnahcmalebffmaghcpcmpaciebdhgdf?hl=en) - to test the contrast and accessibility of the website using an extension installed on the Google browser.
 * [a11y](https://color.a11y.com/Contrast/) - to test the contrast and accessibility of the website.
+* [Am I responsive](http://ami.responsivedesign.is/) to test the responsiveness of the site.
+* [Lighthouse](https://developers.google.com/web/tools/lighthouse) to test the quality of the website.
+* [LambdaTest](https://www.lambdatest.com/) - to test cross-browsing on multiple devices.
 * [VS Code](https://code.visualstudio.com/) - to test the local deployment of the website.